dtikhonov/apack/README.md

 messages received on a SS stream are stored temporarily until it is possible to decode an entire session.
 This is not necessarily required, but it simplifies the discussion.

+### Static Encoding

+_We assume knownledge of HPACK here._

+APACK has a static dictionary and the ability to send name-value pair as explicity data of the SS stream, neither of which affects any state.
+For brewity we skip the details of this encoding but note that the HPACK approach can largely be reused with allowance for making header fields compatible with the remaining of the APACK communication frames.
+We therefore focus the remaining text on encodings that affect the dynamic table also known from HPACK.
+When, occasionally, space or security considerations make encoding using the dynamic table infeasible or less preferable, we use the static and explicit communication but ultimiately allow an implementation to make its own calls.

 ### Implicit and Explicit Strings